aplteam/Cider/docs/Cider-User-Guide.md

 Cider may also have a global configuration file that can be used to define settings that effect all projects.
 It's also named `cider.config` but referred to as the _global_ Cider config file.

 This file, if it exists, it situated in a folder `.cider` that lives in the user's home folder on all platforms.
-For example, for a user JohnDoe the path would be C:\Users\JohnDoe\.cider, on Linux it would be /home/JohnDoe/.cider etc.
+For example, for a user JohnDoe the path would be C:\Users\JohnDoe\.cider on Windows, on Linux it would be /home/JohnDoe/.cider etc.

 This folder does not only host the global config file, it's also the place where the file with alias definitions (`aliase.txt`) is saved as well as the file `cider.config.template` that is used as a template when a new project is created.